About

 Why is homemade puff pastry better?

-There are two ways people can make this –
+There are two ways to make rough puff pastry

 1. Grating the butter, and incorporating the butter in TWO folds.
 This will increase the lamination layer with fewer folds.
 You still have to make sure the butter doesn’t melt, and the ingredients are super cold to maintain the dough and butter layers, but it is easier to fold and roll out because the butter is grated (and not in a block).
 Since you do maintain the laminated layers, you still get flaky, puffed layers as it bakes.